OpenSourceEconomics/econ-project-templates/_sources/waf.txt

 Introduction to Waf
 *******************

-`Waf <https://code.google.com/p/waf/>`_ is our tool of choice to automate the dependency tracking via a DAG structure.
+`Waf <https://code.google.com/p/waf/>`_ is our tool of choice to automate the dependency tracking via a DAG (directed acyclic graph) structure.
 Originally designed to build software, it directly extends to our purposes.
 You find the program in the root folder of the project template (the file *waf.py* and the hidden folder *.mywaflib*).
 The settings for a particular project are controlled via files called *wscript*, which are kept in the root directory (required) and usually in the directories close to the tasks that need to be performed.

 There are three phases to building a project:

   * **configure**: Set the project and build directories, find required programs on a particular machine
   * **build**: Build the targets (intermediate and final: cleaned datasets, graphs, tables, paper, presentation, documentation)
   * **install**: Copy a selection of targets to places where you find them more easily.

+Additionally, there are two phases for cleanup which are useful to enforce a rebuild of the project:
+  * **clean**: Cleans up project so that all tasks will be performed anew upon the next build.
+  * **distclean**: Cleans up more thoroughly (by deleting the build directory), requiring configure again.

 The project directory is always the root directory of the project, the build directory is usually called *bld*.
 This is how we implement it in the main *wscript* file: